 We’ve all been in some pretty tough spots throughout our lives.
-Regardless of how good things seem to be, we all experience those moments which make us think “I can’t do it”, or “I can’t go on any longer”.
+Regardless of how good things seem to be, we all experience those moments that make us think “I can’t do it”, or “I can’t go on any longer.”
 These are important moments in our lives.
-They have the potential to make or break us on our path towards success and happiness.
-So we must make the right choices in these moments.
+They have the potential to make or break us on our path towards success and happiness, so we must make the right choices in these moments.

-To help you find that crucial inner strength I’ve put together a helpful list.
-And I’m going to walk you through 10 of the most important things to remember that will turn “I can’t do it”, into an “I can and I will do it!”
+To help you find that crucial inner strength, I’ve put together a helpful list.
+I’m going to walk you through 10 of the most important things to remember that will turn “I can’t do it,” into “I can and I will do it!”

 1. Persistence Is Often Key

 Our persistence towards any goal is very often the key to whether we achieve it or not.

 It’s not uncommon for the most successful people in our lives to also be those who were willing to persist through the most struggles, failures, and hardships.

 If you are the type of person who gives up in the face of a challenge, chances are you won’t get far.
 If you think “I can’t do it” and then give up, obviously you won’t succeed.
 You need to remember that success comes through your persistence.

 You need to be willing to face these struggles head-on and power through them.
 Remembering that persistence will lead you to success will help you overcome these hard times.

 Find ways to remind yourself in your daily life that your persistence is key.
 It will often be the make or break characteristic determining whether you reach your personal definition of success or not.